wpswings/woo-refund-and-exchange-lite/readme.txt

 = 3.1.2 - RELEASED ON 27 September 2021 =

-* Fixed : issue in the plugin
+* FIX: Onboarding form
+* FIX: Minor bug

 = 3.1.1 - RELEASED ON 18 August 2021 =

 * NEW: Add notices for upcoming RMA renovation plugin
 * FIX: Compatible with latest WP and WC
-* FIX: Minor Bug and Issues Fixes.
+* FIX: Minor Bug and Issues Fixes

 = 3.1.0 - RELEASED ON 14 April 2021 =

 * FIX: Compatible with latest WP(5.7) and WC(5.2.0)
 * NEW: WPML Compatibility
-* NEW: Given setting to show refund button based on added page.
+* NEW: Given setting to show refund button based on added page
-* NEW: Add setting to add attachment limit during refund request.
+* NEW: Add setting to add attachment limit during refund request
-* FIX: Design issue fixed during mobile view.
+* FIX: Design issue fixed during mobile view
-* FIX: Minor Bug and Issues Fixes.
+* FIX: Minor Bug and Issues Fixes

 = 3.0.4 - RELEASED ON 17 DECEMBER 2020 =